matt-holden/UIViewHelpers/README.md

 This is a growing collection of helper methods in a Category on UIView.
+Includes a collection of unit tests.

 <br/>
 Match subviews against a block